FOLLOW US

 • Tobacco products: 50 cigarettes or 25 cigarillos or 10 cigars or 50g of tobacco, or a proportional combination of these.
 Tobacco for oral use (snus) is prohibited.

-• Alcoholic beverages: up to 1L of spirits or up to 2L of wine.
+• Alcoholic beverages: 1L of spirits, plus 1L of still wine.

 • Perfume: 1 bottle of perfume (up to 50ml) and/or 1 bottle of eau de toilette (up to 25ml).